6,99 €

 • Format: ePub

 An Italian teacher's relationship with his male student sparks legal and personal turmoil in this compelling novel of truth, desire, and power.
 A group of old friends are unexpectedly reunited in Calabria for a dinner party.
-After a time, the conversation turns to reminiscing about their adolescence and recent allegations surrounding a former teacher, Professor Marco Ferro.
-Suggestions, gossip, and hints at a much darker past surprise and unsettle the narrator.
-Days later, still reeling from the news, he begins to grapple with a truth that is much more complicated than his nostalgic memories.…mehr
+When the conversation turns from reminiscing about their teen years to recent allegations against a local teacher, Marco Ferro, it unsettles the narrator.
+Days later, still reeling from the news, he sets out to learn more, grappling with the murky facts.
+His search rekindles a relationship with his former high school friend-Federica, beautiful and spoiled, married to Lino,…mehr

 • Geräte: eReader